Employees need more than just a good paycheck from a job. So, what do they really want?

 Communication plan templates like the ClickUp Communication Plan Template are built with plenty of sections where you get specific about project details, objectives, executive summary, analysis, research, and competitor analysis.
 It ensures that all important information is on one centralized document.

 Underappreciated employees are more likely to get frustrated if they aren’t recognized.
-In fact, 80% of employees would work harder, maybe even smarter, if appreciated.
+It should come as no surprise that 80% of employees would work harder, maybe even smarter, if appreciated.

-It inspires them to perform to the best of their abilities and reinforces desired behavior.
+We all enjoy being appreciated for our work.
+Recognition at the workplace inspires your team to perform to the best of their abilities and reinforces desired behavior.
 This can also help in employee retention and increase revenue and productivity.

 A strong workplace culture is the backbone of any successful business.
 It can help unite employees, build trust and motivation, and create a unique identity.